matthewfcarlson/matthewfcarlson.github.io/content/projects/magic-mechanical-kb/index.md

 IFixIt has a [wonderful teardown guide](https://www.ifixit.com/Teardown/Magic+Keyboard+Teardown/50995) for previous magic keyboards.
 I wasn't able to find a video of a more recent teardown, so I was going in pretty dark.

-The glue on the back was pretty substanital and I'll admit it took me a while to think of a hairdryer.
+The glue on the back was pretty substanital and I'll admit it took me a while to think of using a hairdryer.
 With a little bit of heat, it came off pretty easily.
 Inside a combination of T3 and T4 screws held it together.
 After 30ish screws, I had a logic board.